 Surveillance has become a part of everyday life: we are surrounded by surveillance technologies in news media, when we go down the street, in the movies, and even carry them in our own pockets in the form of smartphones.
 How are we constructing imaginaries of our realities and of ourselves as ...

 Many contemporary surveillance practices take place in information infrastructures which are from the public domain.
 Although they have far reaching consequences for both citizens and their rights, they are not always subject to regulatory demands and oversight.
 This being said, democratic ...

 By Bryce Clayton Newell, Tjerk Timan, Bert-Jaap Koops

 July 04, 2018

 Today, public space has become a fruitful venue for surveillance of many kinds.
 Emerging surveillance technologies used by governments, corporations, and even individual members of the public are reshaping the very nature of physical public space.
 Especially in urban environments, the ability of ...

 Big data, surveillance, crisis management.
 Three largely different and richly researched fields, however, the interplay amongst these three domains is rarely addressed.
-In this enlightening title, the link between these three fields is explored in a consequential order through a variety of ...
+Through unique international case studies this book examines the links between these three fields.
+Considering crisis ...